Water Department

 Awards

-2002 – 2022 - Certificate of Achievement - Department of Agriculture and Natural Resources
+2002 – 2023 - Secretary's Award for Drinking Water Excellence by the South Dakota Department of Agriculture and Natural Resources

 Frequently asked questions